Packanack Lake, New Jersey

-Packanack Lake is an unincorporated lake community in Wayne in Passaic County, New Jersey, United States.
+Packanack Lake is an unincorporated lake community and census-designated place (CDP) in Wayne in Passaic County, in the U.S. state of New Jersey.
 The community is located 30 minutes northwest of Manhattan.

 The median income in Packanack Lake was $100,887, and the average income of households with children was $140,869.
 95.9% of Packanack area residents are high school graduates while 57.5% are college graduates.
 77.4% of residents are married.
 41.4% of residents had children.
 The average age of residents was 40.6 years old.

 Gatherings and social events are held on both East Beach (on Lake Drive East) and West Beach (on Lake Drive West) which include band concerts, craft shows, and bonfires.

 Demographics

+Packanack Lake was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 6,261.

 Overview

 Packanack's neighborhoods include; Packanack Estates, Packanack Lake, Packanack Manor, Packanack Ridge, and Packanack Woods.
 Members of the Packanack Lake Community Association, also known as Packanack Lake Country Club, can use the tennis club and golf club located on Osborne Terrace.
 Packanack residents can send their grammar school-aged children to the Packanack School, located at 190 Oakwood Drive, and residents can also send their high school aged children to Wayne Valley High School or the many private schools in and around the township of Wayne.
 There are summer camps and activities for the children who live in the lake which include golf lessons, sailing lessons and competitively swimming on the Lake's swim team, The Packanack Pirates.
 The Packanack Lake Association collects dues from Packanack Lake residents for the purpose of funding the upkeep and use of lake activities.

-Transportation to business/commercial centers throughout North Jersey is via Route 3, 4, 20, 21, 23, U.S. Route 46, Interstate 80, Interstate 287 and the Garden State Parkway.
-Train Stations and "Park and Ride's" provide access to North Jersey suburbs and New York City.
+Transportation to business/commercial centers throughout North Jersey is via Route 3, Route 4, Route 20, Route 21, Route 23, U.S. Route 46, Interstate 80, Interstate 287 and the Garden State Parkway.
+Train stations and "Park and Rides" provide access to North Jersey suburbs and New York City.

 Nearby country clubs include the Preakness Hills Country Club located on Ratzer Road and the North Jersey Country Club located on Hamburg Turnpike.

-Shopping and dining

-There is a dry cleaner, a post office, a flower and gift boutique, an event planner, a personal fitness center, Gencarelli's Pizza as well as the Lakeside Restaurant Bar which all are located on the lake next to the Packanack Lake Clubhouse.
-The clubhouse can be used for a variety of things from wedding rehearsals, to birthday parties and block parties.
-The clubhouse overlooks Packanack Lake with its wooden deck extension.
-Packanack Lake has its very own golf course, tennis club, elementary school, church and firehouse.
-Athletic fields are offered for community sports such as tennis, baseball, soccer and flag football.
-The lake itself is also considered a very productive luxury for residents in the area, as fishing and boating are offered exclusively to members of the Packanack community.